peterkrull/eskf-rs/README.md

 # Embeddable navigation filter

-This is a fork of [eskf-rs](https://github.com/nordmoen/eskf-rs/) tailored for `no_std` embedded environments with all statically allocated matrices, and an unrolled prediction function for much better performance.
+This is a fork of [eskf-rs](https://github.com/nordmoen/eskf-rs/) tailored for `no_std` and embedded environments with all statically allocated matrices, and unrolled sparse matrix operations for much better performance.
 An STM32F405 is able to do a full integration of IMU measurements and prediction, including the 15x15 covariance propagation, in approximately 38 µs.
-This implementation is thus suitable embedded for real-time estimation.
+This implementation is thus suitable for embedded real-time estimation.

 ## Error State Kalman Filter (ESKF)
 An [Error State Kalman Filter](https://arxiv.org/abs/1711.02508) is a navigation